x

 Gluesenkamp Perez touted the $2 billion in federal funding she helped secure to replace the "decrepit" I-5 bridge and criticized Kent's idea of a third bridge to reroute traffic.

-"Joe said he was going to have it dump out around Ridgefield, somewhere around Ridgefield is farmland, so what Joe is actually proposing is imminent domain-ing farmland," Gluesenkamp Perez said.
+"Joe said he was going to have it dump out around Ridgefield, somewhere around Ridgefield is farmland, so what Joe is actually proposing is eminent domain-ing farmland," Gluesenkamp Perez said.
 "That's crazy, my work is to ensure that our federal tax dollars come home."

 In his closing statements, Kent shared how he's seen inflation hurt his local community and blamed Gluesenkamp Perez for "out of control" crime and the negative impact of illegal immigrants.